Having an HIV-negative baby

 If you are pregnant, or you want to have a child, HIV treatment can allow you to have an HIV-negative baby.
 If you start HIV treatment before pregnancy and maintain an undetectable viral load throughout your pregnancy, you will not pass HIV to your baby during pregnancy or delivery.
 If you are not on treatment when you first get pregnant, starting HIV treatment as soon as possible dramatically lowers the chance of passing HIV to your baby.

-If you do not have an HIV doctor, your local HIV organization may be able to help you get connected with one.
-When you tell your doctor that you are planning to have a baby or you are pregnant, they will review your HIV meds to make sure they can be taken during pregnancy.
+When you tell your healthcare provider that you are planning to have a baby or you are pregnant, they will review your HIV meds to make sure they can be taken during pregnancy.

 Try to find an obstetrician who you trust and feel comfortable talking to honestly.
 It is a good idea to look for an obstetrician who has experience with HIV care.
 However, this might not be possible if you live in a small town or rural community.